Something You Said Last Night: Critical response

 Barbara Goslawski of That Shelf positively reviewed the film, praising De Filippis for writing a film about a transgender character whose story centred on normal human relationships instead of trauma over her gender identity, and writing that Madonia's performance as Ren is "a marvel".

 Mel Woods of Xtra Magazine praised the film as a major breakthrough for transgender representation in film, writing that "What’s so revolutionary about Something You Said Last Night is its absence.
 It is absent of trauma, of coming-outs, or of any of the clichés found in so many depictions of trans people on screen.
 Instead, it is a quietly small film about a family, their dynamic relationships with each other and what it means to care for one another."

 The film was rated an A− on Indiewire and subsequently highlighted as a Critic’s Choice by Jude Dry.

 The film was named to TIFF's annual year-end Canada's Top Ten list for 2022.

 Awards

 At TIFF, the film was the winner of the Changemaker Award.

-The film also received the Sebastiane award at the San Sebastián Film Festival.
+The film also received the Sebastiane award at the San Sebastián Film Festival, the Youth Jury Prize at IFFR, and the Outfest Grand Jury Prize.

 The film was shortlisted for the Directors Guild of Canada's 2022 Jean-Marc Vallée DGC Discovery Award.
 It received two Canadian Screen Award nominations at the 12th Canadian Screen Awards in 2024, for Best Costume Design (Mara Zigler) and the John Dunning Best First Feature Award (De Filippis).